mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Because of Scala syntax powered by some implicit conversions it's hard to spot.

 Infrastructure layer provides all the functions specified below in a fully generic way.
-Extract infrastructure module as a shared library and use in all data pipelines.

 * `subscribeJsonFromPubsub` - for subscribing to JSON messages on Pubsub
 * `readFromBigQuery` - for reading from BigQuery using Storage Read API